LeonardoTrapani/boilerplate/README.md

 pnpm run dev
 ```

-4. Search all the "INIT-TODO" in the project and replace them with your own code.
+4. Search all the "INIT-TODO" and "boilerplate" in the project and replace them with your own code.